elm/projects/README.md

 By doing this, you decouple your work from other stuff.
 That means you can focus on *making suggestions*.
 If it goes well, integrating this with other things can be a separate project.

 From there, perhaps we can rank suggestions based on which file or package they live in.

-Based on my experiences on Gmail, I am very interested to see how well we can do with simple heuristics.
+**Note:** Based on my experiences working on the Gmail team, I am very interested to see how well we can do with simple heuristics.
 Assuming quality is good, this approach has many benefits over machine learning.
 For example, you can easily special case thing, you can tweak heuristics without retraining, and the results may be more predictable for users.
 Point is, focus on the simplest plausible approach before diving into fancier techniques!

 <br>